Help for Back Pain in the Morning

 My Lower Back Hurts Every Morning.
 Why?
 What Can I Do?

-Morning back pain usually presents with recurring symptoms of tightness, stiffness, both dull and sometimes sharp nervous pain, reduced flexibility and the inability to sleep stationary or move comfortably upon waking.
+For most of us, we usually have recurring symptoms of tightness, stiffness, both dull and sometimes there is a sharp nervous sensation.
+To add to it, you develop a reduced flexibility and now can’t sleep stationary for very long or move comfortably as soon as you wake.

-These symptoms seemingly improve with time, the inevitably return every morning, sometimes worse than before.
+The symptoms seemingly improve with time, but as usual, inevitably return the next day, sometimes worse than before.

-To help resolve morning back pain and its causes, it is important to understand more about the recurring symptoms.
+To help resolve issues, you have to understand more about the recurring symptoms.

 The Recurring Symptoms

-The emotional and physical relief at this point in the day may lead individuals to interpret the problem as minor.
-However, the feelings of frustration resurface when the same symptoms reappear the next morning.
-In most cases, the level of discomfort is similar or worse when compared to the previous night due to overuse of the body from temporary pain relief.
+The emotional and physical relief at a later time in the day may lead you to think that the problem you have is minor.
+However, the same unfair, feelings of frustration resurface when the same symptoms reappear the next day.
+And if you’re like some, the level of discomfort is worse when compared to the previous night because you may have overdone it with your body from the temporary relief.

-Any treatment they might have tried throughout the day to alleviate the pain now seems to have been ineffective.
-This cycle can be very discouraging.
+Any treatment that you might have tried throughout the day for relief now seems to be useless.

 When Symptoms Progress

-Morning back pain is actually a repetitive, routine condition of temporary problems.
-Intense temporary symptoms of pain in the morning are followed by temporary periods of relief.
+Morning pain is actually a repetitive, routine condition of temporary problems.
+Temporary periods of relief follow intense temporary symptoms.

-If you end up resigning yourself to the idea that morning pain is going to be a part of your life, you set yourself up for a possible future of worry and misery.
-At this point, it becomes a difficult task of pain management.
+If you end up resigning yourself to the idea that this is going to be a part of your life, you set yourself up for a possible future of worry and misery.
+At this point, if you give in, it becomes a difficult task of management.

 Common Methods for Pain Management

-ensuring optimal spine alignment and comfort through an elaborate set-up of pillows
+ensuring comfort through an elaborate set-up of pillows

-constantly readjusting and correcting body position when sleeping
+always readjusting and correcting your body position when sleeping

 finding the ideal mattress, pillow top cover, foam cover, etc…